-A special thanks goes out to John Silva and Fred Remmert of Cedar Creek Recording, also, to Mercury pizza for providing the yummy eats for our event today.
+A special thanks goes out to John Silva and Fred Remmert of Cedar Creek Recording, as well as to Mercury Pizza for providing the yummy eats for our event today.
 A double special thanks to all of our super staff that helped bring this whole thing together, Bobbi Douglas, Kelli Wilson, Jason Duncan, Lecia Bates, Kim Woo, Clayton Hodges, Amy Rice, David Bradley, Lisa Mejia and Annie Ngo.

 Recap Video by Brent Anthony, Music by Wilco

-Austin Fusion’s music writer/ photographer Clayton Hodges had the chance to sit with Zeale at our SXSW meet and greet.
-You may have heard the name Zeale, he is featured in the hit song by The Soldier Thread , “Anybody” ….
+Austin Fusion’s music writer and photographer Clayton Hodges had the chance to sit with Zeale at our SXSW meet and greet.
+You may have heard the name Zeale, he is featured in the hit song by The Soldier Thread, “Anybody” ….
 Zeale gives us a teaser of what he has planned for the future.

 (video by Brent Anthony shot at Cedar Creek Recording Studio)